buvis/docs/src/catalogue/booksonic-air.md

 ## Description

-Booksonic is a platform for accessing the audibooks you own wherever you are
+Booksonic is a platform for accessing the audibooks you own wherever you are.

 ## k8 at home search